 Another method to sync your primary and secondary Google Drive account is by using Google Drive Backup and Sync application

 How to sync multiple Google Drive accounts using Google Drive Backup and Sync:

 Step 1: Go to Backup and Sync Icon -> 3 Vertical dots (Settings)

 Step 2: Preferences -> Settings -> Disconnect Account -> Click OK

-Step 3: Now open Backup and Sync application -> Sign in to Secondary Google Drive account
+Step 3: Now open the Backup and Sync application -> Sign in to the Secondary Google Drive account

 Step 4: Select the folders to backup and sync to your Google drive account

-Step 5: To all files and folders from your drive to computer Check Sync My Drive to this Computer or if you want particular folder to get synced to computer select the folders individually
+Step 5: To all files and folders from your drive to your computer Check Sync My Drive to this Computer or if you want a particular folder to get synced to the computer select the folders individually

-Step 6: Click Next and select Continue to merge the new Google Drive files and folders to the existing Google Drive folder in your desktop
+Step 6: Click Next and select Continue to merge the new Google Drive files and folders to the existing Google Drive folder on your desktop

-Step 7: On next window it shows number of files to be merged, Click Continue.
+Step 7: On the next window it shows a number of files to be merged, Click Continue.